aws-cloudformation/cloudformation-cli/doc_source/resource-type-develop-stabilize.md

-# Progress Chaining, Stabilization and Callback Pattern<a name="resource-type-develop-stabilize"></a>
+# Progress chaining, stabilization and callback pattern<a name="resource-type-develop-stabilize"></a>

-Often when you develop CloudFormation resources, when interacting with web service APIs you need to chain them in sequence to apply the desired state\.
+Often when you develop CloudFormation resource types, when interacting with web service APIs you need to chain them in sequence to apply the desired state\.
 CloudFormation provides a framework to write these chain patterns\.
 The framework does a lot of the heavy lifting needed to handle error conditions, throttle when calling downstream API, and more\.
 The framework provides callbacks that the handler can use to inspect and change the behavior when making these service calls\.

 Most web service API calls follows a typical pattern: